roualdes/bridgestan/python/docs/install.rst

 from the BridgeStan folder.

-Note that the Python package depends on NumPy and will install it if it is not already installed.
+Note that the Python package depends on Python 3.9+ and NumPy, and will install NumPy if it is not already installed.

 Interface: Julia